thomasSve/CarND-LaneLines-P1/writeup.md

 The pipeline to process image consisted of a total of 6 steps.

+First, I converted the images to grayscale.
 ![alt text][gray_solidWhiteCurve]

+I added gaussian blur with kernel size 5
 ![alt text][blur_solidWhiteCurve]

+Next I performed edge detection using Canny with low threshold equal to 50 and high threshold 150.
 ![alt text][canny_solidWhiteCurve]

+Applied region of interest, cutting away uninterested information to focus on only current lines.
 ![alt text][roi_solidWhiteCurve]

+I performed hough transform that drew the lines
 ![alt text][lines_solidWhiteCurve]

+Added the calculated lines on top of original picture, drawing a nice overlook over the images
 ![alt text][solidWhiteCurve]

+![alt text][sdc_p1_drawing]

 ### 2. Identify potential shortcomings with your current pipeline

+The current solution will only work the the lines have one straight line, and therefore struggle when in a turn.

 One potential shortcoming would be what would happen when ...